 - 1. The course carries three or more credits. - 2.
 The course objectives address three or more of the following outcomes.
-Upon successful completion of designated courses, students will have demonstrated the ability to: - Recognize structures and modes of development that are used to inform, persuade, or entertain (Themes: Communication & Responsibility). - Apply analytical thinking to reading, writing, revising, and discussion activities (Themes: Reasoning, Communication and Responsibility). - Prepare clearly organized and well-supported written works, including specific documentation formats, which meet the conventions of assignments (Themes: Communication & Reasoning). - Collaborate with others respectfully and with attention to guidelines given for various projects (Themes: Responsibility & Exploration of Self and Others). - Discuss and respond to writings drawn from diverse traditions, ethnicities, cultures, classes, and genders
+Upon successful completion of designated courses, students will have demonstrated the ability to: - Recognize structures and modes of development that are used to inform, persuade, or entertain (Competencies: Communication and Global Awareness & Cultural Competency). - Apply analytical thinking to reading, writing, revising, and discussion activities (Competencies: Critical Analysis, Communication, Global Awareness & Cultural Competency). - Prepare clearly organized and well-supported written works, including specific documentation formats, which meet the conventions of assignments (Competencies: Critical Analysis and Communication). - Collaborate with others respectfully and with attention to guidelines given for various projects (Competencies: Global Awareness & Cultural Competency) - Discuss and respond to writings drawn from diverse traditions, ethnicities, cultures, classes, and genders (Competencies: Global Awareness & Cultural Competency) - Access and utilize appropriate technologies and library resources in the preparation of written and oral projects (Competencies: Communication, Information Literacy, and Global Awareness & Cultural Competency).

-(Themes: Exploration of Self and Others).

-• Access and utilize appropriate technologies and library resources in the preparation of written and oral projects (Themes: Resourcefulness, Responsibility, and Communication).